Affraes-Organisation/actions-sfdc-example/README.md

 - Clone the mirrored repository
 - Open the root folder of the repository in VSCode

-##### Test your connection with SFDX, by doing the following in VSCode:
+##### Test your connection with SFDX from VSCode, by doing the following in VSCode:
 To issue commands, you can press Command + Shift + P on Mac or Ctrl + Shift + P on Windows to make the command palette appear.
   - Authorize an Organization
-    - Type `SFDX: Authorize an Org`.
+    - Type `SFDX: Authorize an Org` and select that command.
-    - To accept the default login URL, press Enter.
+    - To accept the default login URL, press Enter/Return.
     - Enter an alias such as `VSCodePlayground`.
     - Notice that your default browser opens a new Salesforce login window.
 Log in to your playground using your Developer Account username and password.
     - When you are asked to grant access to the connected app, click to allow: